DataDog/hiring-engineers/answers.md

 The trace is listed here for my flask app in the APM tab:
 ![Screenshot](https://github.com/agallav/hiring-engineers/blob/draft/screenshots/apm_list.png)

-Here is the dashboard automatically created showing APM information for my flask app:
+Here is the page showing APM metrics for my flask app:
 ![Screenshot](https://github.com/agallav/hiring-engineers/blob/draft/screenshots/apm_flask_dashboard.png)

 - Bonus Question: What is the difference between a Service and a Resource?

-- Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
-[Public Link to Dashboard](https://p.datadoghq.com/sb/63f58bd46-e7e11a63ecc57b7d1dc1e0679f020707)

 There can be multiple services such as a database, webapp, or api service.
 The collection of services together work to run a website with a backend database, for example.
 A resource is an individual action for a service such as the /api/trace endpoint.
 A resource could also be the query statement for a database service.

+- Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+[Public Link to Dashboard](https://p.datadoghq.com/sb/63f58bd46-e7e11a63ecc57b7d1dc1e0679f020707)

 # Final Question
 - Is there anything creative you would use Datadog for?